 Or you are doing things yourself — things you should be outsourcing to an expert or a helper.
 Things that could be accomplished more efficiently by outsourcing to someone else, instead of spending your hours.

 Now is the time to take action.
 You simply cannot continue to do things the same way and expect different results, especially in this down economy.
 You will not survive.

 Your primary focus, if your business is living on the edge between a red or black bottom line, should be cash flow.
 And to increase cash flow you have to sell.
 Anything that takes you away from selling is a threat to your cash flow.

-That’s why when I read the recent Intuit “Get Paid” survey results, I just shook my head.
-The survey was conducted in early October 2008 and included responses from 751 small business owners with less than 10 employees.
+That’s why when I read the Intuit “Get Paid” survey results, I just shook my head.
+The survey included responses from 751 small business owners with fewer than 10 employees.

 And here’s the case for outsourcing to an expert.
 Nearly 20 percent of small business owners admit to forgetting to invoice or follow up on an overdue invoice.
 Over 50 percent of these respondents admit that they are simply “not organized” and “lack an automated system for creating and tracking invoices.”